SrinivasanAnand/cpsc334/mod2_task2/README.md

 mode simply by building a second controller and making minimal changes to the codebase.

 The game is played using a controller with a joystick, a switch, and a button.
 The mechanics of the gameplay are as follows:
 - The **switch** chooses which rod is selected.
-If the switch points leftwards, the leftmost rod is selected.
-If the switch points rightwards, the rightmost rod is selected.
+If the switch points leftwards, the leftmost (blue) player rod is selected.
+If the switch points rightwards, the rightmost (blue) player rod is selected.
 - The **joystick** is used to control the position of the rod that is selected.
 That is, moving the joystick up or down moves the rod upwards or downwards as appropriate.
 - Pressing the **button** “charges” whichever rod is selected.
 A charged rod has a thin yellow outline and when charged, a rod increases the ball's velocity if it makes contact with it.